raineorshine/npm-check-updates/README.md

 console.log(upgraded) // { "mypackage": "^2.0.0", ... }
 ```

+## Contributing

+Contributions are happily accepted.
+I respond to all PR's and can offer guidance on where to make changes.
+For contributing tips see [CONTRIBUTING.md](https://github.com/raineorshine/npm-check-updates/blob/main/.github/CONTRIBUTING.md).

 ## Known Issues

 - If `ncu` prints output that does not seem related to this package, it may be conflicting with another executable such as `ncu-weather-cli` or Nvidia CUDA.
 Try using the long name instead: `npm-check-updates`.